 In November 2015, we closed our initial public offering.
 Prior to our initial public offering, there was no public market for shares of our common stock.
 Although we have completed our initial public offering and shares of our common stock are listed and trading on The Nasdaq Global Market, an active trading market for our shares may not be sustained.
-If an active market for our common stock does not continue, it may be difficult for our stockholders to sell their shares without depressing the market price for the shares or sell their shares at the time they would like to sell.
+If an active market for our common stock does not continue, it may be difficult for our stockholders to sell their shares without depressing the market price for the shares or sell their shares at or above the prices at which they acquired their shares or sell their shares at the time they would like to sell.
 Any inactive trading market for our common stock may also impair our ability to raise capital to continue to fund our operations by selling shares.